 About Rhonda Lashley Lopez

 After teaching school a few years, I decided to do something else.
 I loved the kids, but I hated having my days fragmented by ringing bells.
-I ordered a graduate catalog from the University of Texas in Austin and started turning pages, looking for inspiration.
-When I got to "photojournalism," I knew it was my answer.
+I ordered a graduate catalog from the University of Texas in Austin and started reading through the pages, looking for inspiration.
+When I got to "photojournalism," I got all excited.
+At the time, I hoped I might change the world through daring exploits in the field.
 So I studied photography at UT and earned a master's degree in journalism/photojournalism.
 It was my great fortune to study with J.B.
 Colson, Dennis Darling, Maggie Steber and Larry Schaaf, and to be able to spend time looking at photographs at the Harry Ransom Center.

 Through the years, I worked in small-town newspapers and some magazines, and did just about every job: writing, designing, shooting and editing.
 I taught briefly at Schreiner University in Kerrville, Texas, and at Austin Community College.
-I loved curating shows at Photography 414 in Fredericksburg, Texas, including an exhibit of Imogen Cunningham's work.
-For that project, I included excerpts from old letters between Imogen and her family and friends, including her fellow photographers Ansel Adams and Minor White.
+I curated several shows at Photography 414 in Fredericksburg, Texas, including an exhibit of Imogen Cunningham's work.
+For that project, I dug into the Library of Congress archives for excerpts from old letters between Imogen and her family and friends, including her fellow photographers Ansel Adams and Minor White.

 My documentary photo book, Don’t Make Me Go to Town: Ranchwomen of the Texas Hill Country, was published in 2011 by the University of Texas Press.
 The platinum prints from the project were exhibited in several places in Texas.
 I was honored to be invited to speak at the Texas Book Festival as well as independent bookstores and a women's conference in Texas, and to sign books at the Humanities Texas Book Fair.
 After that hoopla died down, I decided to pursue a different kind of photography, something more expressive and personal, perhaps the result of having cancer, losing my mother, having my daughter graduate and leave home, hitting midlife and moving to a tiny town in the mountains.